kkbradd/turkish-news-classification/README.md

 This project focuses on classifying Turkish news articles into categories such as Siyaset (Politics) and Çevre (Environment) using machine learning models.

 ## Main Steps

-Data Loading: Load the dataset containing Turkish news articles and their categories.
+Data Loading: Load the dataset containing Turkish news articles and their respective categories.
-Preprocessing: Clean the text by tokenizing, stemming, and removing unnecessary characters.
+Preprocessing: Apply text preprocessing such as tokenization, stemming, and cleaning of punctuation and special characters.
-Modeling: Train classifiers like Logistic Regression and Random Forest on the preprocessed data.
+Modeling: Train models including Logistic Regression and Random Forest on the cleaned data.
-Evaluation: Assess model performance using accuracy, precision, recall, F1-score, and confusion matrix.
+Evaluation: Evaluate the models using accuracy, precision, recall, F1-score, and confusion matrix.

-Dataset
+## Dataset
 The dataset consists of:

-Text: The content of the news article.
+Text: The news article content.
 Category: The corresponding label (e.g., Siyaset, Çevre).

-# Requirements
-Install the necessary packages with: pip install -r requirements.txt
+Sample data:

+ID	Text	Category
+133	"avrupa alışık olmadığını belirtti..."
+Siyaset
+125	"vicdanlarda kabul görmeyecek siyaseten sor..."
+Siyaset 141	"chp kızan hdp ilde aday çıkaracak..."
+Siyaset

+## Conclusion
+This project demonstrates how to classify Turkish news articles using traditional machine learning models.
+Future work can involve testing advanced models like LSTM or BERT for potentially better performance.